chinfanster/pixellated_PSF_correction/README.md

 # pixellated_PSF_correction
-this is independent code for doing the PSF correction.
+This is independent code for doing the PSF correction.

 Step1:
 Given a PSF (any model) and mass model, use gravlens to find the best fit and then generate an AGN_light_only.fits (data-lens_light-arc_light)  and a data-model.fits (data-lens_light-arc_light_AGNlight) file